PointerPioneers/CTFs/LA CTF 2023/README.md

 In total, we solved 23/46 challenges, scoring us 5659 points which placed us in 101st place in the Open (online) divison, or 102nd in all divisions.

+On CTFtime, we got 9.123 points for this CTF.
+After the weight was determined, this placed us at number 577 in the world, and number 4 in the Netherlands (for 2023, standings as of 28-02-2023).

 Stuff:
 - challenges and some solutions at [uclaacm/lactf-archive](https://github.com/uclaacm/lactf-archive/tree/main/2023)
 - code, notes and other files used during the CTF in the [Data](Data) folder